snackCake/docs/Broadleaf-Concepts/Key-Aspects-and-Configuration/Merge-Configuration.md

 ### Strategy 1: Set/List/Map FactoryBeans

-This is the newer of the two strategies in Broadleaf, and all new configuration is written in this pattern.
+This is the newer of the two strategies used in Broadleaf, and all new configurations are written in this pattern.
 The easiest way to show this strategy is by example.
-Let's take a look at some configuration that lives in a Broadleaf applicationContext file:
+Let's take a look at some of the configuration that lives in a Broadleaf applicationContext file:

 ```xml
 <bean id="blDialectProcessors" class="org.springframework.beans.factory.config.SetFactoryBean">